GoogleChrome/ip-protection/Masked-Domain-List.md

 pixeltrack.clientgear.com                        | Yeahmobi                                                       | Entire Domain Blocked
 attracto.com                                     | YellowHammer                                                   | Not Impacted By Script Blocking
 clickhype.com                                    | YellowHammer                                                   | Not Impacted By Script Blocking
-yellowhammermg.com                               | YellowHammer                                                   | Not Impacted By Script Blocking
 yhmg.com                                         | YellowHammer                                                   | Not Impacted By Script Blocking
 yellowtracker.com                                | YellowTracker                                                  | Not Impacted By Script Blocking
 yesads.com                                       | Yes Ads                                                        | Not Impacted By Script Blocking